 “Offshore” means “located in another country”, so it’s obvious that there will be a certain barrier between the in-house startup founders and remote developers.
-However, there’s a solution: you can visit the offshore team location from time to time, personally meet your remote colleagues, spend some time together and break the ice.
+However, there’s a solution: you can visit the offshore team location from time to time, personally meet your remote colleagues, spend some time together, and break the ice.
 Believe it or not – such travels would cost you less than a startup failed because of hiring mistakes.
-Another solution is to hold regular video conferences and start them not with the work-related questions straight ahead, but with a small talk about what’s currently going on in your lives.
+Another solution is to hold regular video conferences and start them not with the work-related questions straight ahead, but with small talk about what’s currently going on in your lives.

 Too Many Vendors to Choose From

-When working with offshore teams, it’s important that you understand the difference between the low context culture and the high context culture.
+When working with offshore development teams, it’s important that you understand the difference between the low context culture and the high context culture.

 The low context culture is:

 - specific for the US and Europe, including Eastern Europe;